fullwebdev/fullwebdev/website/docs/en/01-conferences/01-wof.md

-# Conference: The Web is on FIRE
+# The Web is on FIRE

-> The F.I.R.E. safety kit for everyone!\
+> The FIRE safety kit for everyone!\
 > Learn the best new capabilities of the modern web in one shot without burning out!

 ## Abstract